merlinpatt/hp-film-changes/book-4.md

 ## Switching Spells

-- See Film I Switching Spells regarding the cast.
+- See Film 1 Switching Spells regarding the cast.
-- Crouch junior in lhe film has dark rather Lha:n ytruw-coloured hairn
+- Crouch junior in lhe film has dark rather than straw-coloured hair.
-- Owls arc shown carrying letters in their beaks rather than having them bound to a leg as in the honks Clhat'd b: much harder on an owl during a long journey„)
+- Owls are shown carrying letters in their beaks rather than having them bound to a leg as in the books.
+(That'd be much harder on an owl during a long journey...)
-- The winged horses pul ling the Beauxbatons eaniage don't appear to have pelomino coiouring (Which would be gold body colouring swhile manes and tails), but instead the inverse orthat colouring.
-They dont seem to be the size Of elephants as in canon, but iths very hard to tell sinec they agenit shown close to anything that would put them in a reliable perspectiver Judgmg from the scene in which they arrive at Ilogwarts„ there are nine (three on the left, three on the right* two in the middle front and hock) rather than twelve.
+- The winged horses pulling the Beauxbatons carriage don't appear to have palomino colouring (which would be gold body colouring with white manes and tails), but instead the inverse of that colouring.
+They don't seem to be the size of elephants as in canon, but it's very hard to tell since they aren't shown close to anything that would put them in a reliable perspectiver.
+Judging from the scene in which they arrive at Hogwarts, there are nine (three on the left, three on the right, two in the middle front and back) rather than twelve.
-- The Beauxbatons carriage on close examination appears to be powder-blue (which agrees with canon), although the red and gold trim makes it diffcult to see thi5 when the carriage is motion,
+- The Beauxbatons carriage on close examination appears to be powder-blue (which agrees with canon), although the red and gold trim makes it diffcult to see this when the carriage is motion.
-- Mildnmc Maxime in film red rather than black hair, doesnt arrive wearing elegant black satin, and is notiecably taller than Hagrid rather than being within an inch or so of his height.
+- Madame Maxime in the film has red rather than black hair, doesn't arrive wearing elegant black satin, and is noticeably taller than Hagrid rather than being within an inch or so of his height.
-- Dumbfedor€5 beard appears more grey white, effect may he :rurtly due 10 the fact thal he wears grey robes rather than deep green robes at the Welcoming Feast at the seiection Of champions, See Conjuring
+- Dumbledore's beard appears more grey than white.
+This effect may be partly due to the fact that he wears grey robes rather than deep green robes at the Welcoming Feast and at the seiection of champions.
+See also Conjuring Spells.
-- The Singing of the I-loggvarts schM'l song (which was omitted from the first film) was filmed, though deleted, for this It's much more polished on film than the singing o C' it was depieied in (In the finished sung Ihe
+- The singing of the Hogwarts school song (which was omitted from the first film) was filmed, though deleted, for this film.
+It's much more polished on film than the singing of it was depicted in PS7.
+(In the finished film, it's sung impromptu just before the discovery of Crouch senior's body.)
-Of Crouch senior'* body)
-- size Of the Goblet Of Fire and the manner Of its presentatiom in the book, Dumbledore simply reached into the casket and pulled it out, and the flames were the only unjlsual aspect of its appearance.
+- The size of the Goblet of Fire and the manner of its presentation.
+In the book, Dumbledore simply reached into the casket and pulled it out, and the flames were the only unusual aspect of its appearance.
-- 'Ill,e Owlery is shown as pajt Of a tower detached from the main buiEding Of the castle rather than in West Tower.
+- The Owlery is shown as part of a tower detached from the main building of the castle rather than in West Tower.
-- Magical Water Plants Ofthe Mediterranean is switched for Magical Water Plants Offhe Highland Lochs (which far doesn't exist in canon)v This is part otuxiting Out the house-etves• role, which involved giving Neville the role of informing Haro- about the properties of Gillyweed.
+- Magical Water Plants of the Mediterranean is switched for Magical Water Plants of the Highland Lochs (which so far doesn't exist in canon).
+This is part writing out the house-elves' role, which involved giving Neville the role of informing Harry about the properties of Gillyweed.
-- Seamus Finnigan rather than Neville is depieqed as being accident-prone, though with a different flavour (he says he thinks fire is pretty fascinating, rather than heing depressed by his difficulties).
+- Seamus Finnigan rather than Neville is depicted as being accident-prone, though with a different flavour (he says he thinks fire is pretty fascinating, rather than being depressed by his difficulties).
-- The golden egg is small enough to be held easily in one hand, and doesn't uppear empty open and sieging.
+- The golden egg is small enough to be held easily in one hand, and doesn't appear empty when open and singing.
-- Placing Padma Pat:il in Gryffindor with her sister in Gryffndor common room with het sister rather than her sister being with Lavender Brown when Harry thinks of asking them), and thc fact that both sisters ueat pink to the YUIC 1 instead Of one wearing pink and the other tutuuoise.
+- Placing Padma Patil in Gryffindor with her sister (she's in Gryffindor common room with her sister rather than her sister being with Lavender Brown when Harry thinks of asking them), and the fact that both sisters wear pink to the Yule Ball instead of one wearing pink and the other turquoise.
 - Hermione wears pink to the Yule Bull rather than bluc as in the book, (The pink was worn by Pansy Parkinson, Draco Malfoy's in the book.)
 - Cedric'sglue isn't given immediately after the Yule Ball; he waits until two days before